 There is some dispute amongst winemakers on whether fining is good for the wine as the process can impact the flavour and texture of the wine.
 If left long enough in good conditions, most wines will reach the same clarity.
+Wines that haven’t been through the fining process are known as unfined wines and can be identified in a number of ways.
 However, using fining agent speeds up the process and saves producers time and money.

-As long as people liked clear wines without any haziness, it's unlikely that fining will be removed from the process anytime soon.
+While people continue to enjoy their wines clear and without any haziness, it's unlikely that fining will be removed from the process anytime soon.
 However, it may be that attitudes change in the future, in the same way is unfiltered lager has become popular in recent times.

 How do they make Vegan Alcohol-Free Wine?